RamezCh/Github-training/Git Branching and Merging.md

 - git branch -D my-new-branch forces the deletion of the specified branch, even if it has not been merged
 - git push origin --delete <branch-name> deletes the specified branch from the remote repository.
 This is useful for cleaning up old or unused branches on the remote

+## Check diff between Branches
+- git diff <branch-name>

+## Push and Commit Changes
+When creating a new branch, it will be on local machine and will not be accessible to teammates until it is pushed to the remote repository.
+To collaborate or share push local branch to remote repository
+- git push origin <branchName>
+- git branch -v = list of branches
+- git push <remote> <branchName> = push a specific branch
+- git push <remote> = push current branch